rainmeter/rainmeter/Docs/Building.md

 First, download and install [NSIS 3](http://nsis.sourceforge.net) or later.

-Then, in the Build directory, run e.g. `Build.bat pre 1.2.3.4` to build the pre-release 1.2.3 r4.
+Then, in the Build directory, run e.g. `Build.bat full 1.2.3.4` to build all components with the version 1.2.3.4.

 If you see any "not found" errors, check that the paths in the `set` commands at the top of the file match your environment.

-To build a release installer, use `Build.bat release 1.2.3.4`.